 From North Station: The shuttle stops at North Station on Haverhill Street at the corner of Causeway Street across the street from the TD Garden.
-Take Partners shuttle labeled Spaulding Express.
+Take shuttle labeled Spaulding Express.
 This makes only one stop, by Spaulding Rehabilitation Hospital in the Charlestown Navy Yard.

 Schedule: The Spaulding Express shuttle runs approximately every 10 minutes during its schedule.